 Cons: Sixty-three square feet can technically fit four people, but we wouldn’t call it a comfortable fit.

-Instant means, well, instant.
-We love this tent because it’s a breeze to set up — the company says it should take only 30 seconds to complete the three necessary steps.
-It’s simply a perfect space for a small family to hang out in during backpacking, or even just a night under the stars in the backyard.
+We love this tent because it’s a breeze to set up; the company says it should take only 30 seconds to complete the three necessary steps.
+It creates a perfect space for a small family to hang out in during a day of backpacking, or even just a night under the stars in the backyard.

 Pros: It’s big enough to fit an entire queen-sized mattress or four people in sleeping bags.
 Built-in storage pockets and a gear loft allows you to store whatever you need without it cluttering your space.
-A water-repellent polyester, sealed seams, and an included rainfly will keep you dry during a rainstorm, and an electrical access port lets you charge up, but can be closed if you’re not using it.
-Our favorite part: the pre-built frame, making it simple to set up.
+A water-repellent polyester, sealed seams, and an included rainfly will keep you dry during a rainstorm, and an electrical access port lets you charge up any devices you weren’t able to leave at home.
+It’s best feature is the pre-built frame that makes setup simple as can be.

 Cons: It only fits four, so if you’ve got a big family, you might be a little cramped.
 The 54-inch ceiling also isn’t what we’d call roomy, so expect to use this tent more for laying down than standing up.

-This cabin-style tent has near vertical walls, which makes its eight by eight square footprint feel way more spacious than a traditional dome tent.
+This cabin-style tent has near vertical walls, which makes its 64 square feet feel way more spacious than a traditional dome tent.
 There's a window on each side of the tent, so you won't be lacking for airflow or natural views.
-And at the apex of the seven foot-tall tent there's an eminently convenient gear hammock that keeps your stuff off the ground but still accessible.
+And at the apex of the seven-foot-tall tent there's an eminently convenient gear hammock that keeps your stuff off the ground but still accessible.